anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_1 title="PVR acquisition exchange" artwork-align="center"}

-The Registrar-Agent triggers the pledge to create the PVR via HTTP POST on the well-known pledge endpoint `/.well-known/brski/tpvr`.
+The Registrar-Agent triggers the pledge to create a PVR via HTTP POST to `/.well-known/brski/tpvr`.
-The request body MUST contain the JSON-based Pledge Voucher-Request Trigger (tPVR) artifact.
+The request body MUST contain the JSON-based Pledge Voucher-Request Trigger (tPVR) artifact as defined in {{tpvr-artifact}}.
-The request header MUST set the Content-Type field to `application/json`.
+In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

-Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact in the body of a 200 OK response.
+Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact as defined in {{pvr-artifact}} in the body of a 200 OK response.
-The Content-Type field header of the response MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.
+In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

 If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error code.
-The following client error responses MAY be used:
+The following client error codes MAY be used:

-* 400 Bad Request: if the pledge detected an error in the format of the request, e.g. missing field, wrong data types, etc. or if the request is not valid JSON even though the PVR media type was set to `application/json`.
+* 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JSON even though the Content-Type request header field was set to `application/json`

-* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/voucher-jws+json`

-* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`.
+* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

-### Request Artifact: Pledge Voucher-Request Trigger (tPVR)
+### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr-artifact}

-The Pledge Voucher-Request Trigger (tPVR) artifact is an unsigned JSON structure providing the trigger parameters.
+The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters to later assert agent-proximity: domain registrar EE certificate, SubjectKeyIdentifier of the Registrar-Agent EE certificate, and agent-signed product-serial-number of the pledge.
-The following CDDL {{!RFC8610}} explains the Pledge Voucher-Request Trigger structure.
+It is unsigned because at the time of receiving the tPVR, the pledge can verify neither certificate nor signature and can only accept the parameters provisionally until it receives the voucher as described in {{voucher}} (see {{agt_prx}}).

+For the JWS-signed JSON format used by this specification, the tPVR artifact MUST be a UTF-8 encoded JSON document {{!RFC8259}} that conforms with the CDDL {{!RFC8610}} data model defined in {{tpvr_CDDL_def}}:

 ~~~~ cddl
   pledgevoucherrequesttrigger = {